RedCrafter07/redstart/usage/@install/node.md

 **Required fields:**

 - packages
-> The packagesto install, Type: Array
+> The packages to install, Type: Array

 - language
 > The language you want to write your files in. javascript or typescript